neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 ### Possible Problems

-If for some reasons you remove the Solana container and run it again, then all related accounts stored in foreign systems get invalid from that moment.
-That's why you need to re-run the proxy container and reset the state of MetaMask and Truffle as well, to make all relations consistent.
+If, for some reason, you remove the Solana container and run it again, then all related accounts stored in foreign systems become invalid from that moment on.
+To avoid this, re-run the proxy container and reset the state of MetaMask and Truffle as well, to make all relations consistent.

 To reset the MetaMask state, follow the steps at `Settings`, `Advanced`, `Reset Account`.